redhat-openstack/website/source/testday/index.html.md

 # Test Days

-Test days are held roughly every month, on the week after an upstream milestone.
-See the [release schedule](http://releases.openstack.org/rocky/schedule.html) for when those milestones occur.
+Test days are held roughly every other month, on the week after upstream milestones one and three.
+See the [release schedule](http://releases.openstack.org/stein/schedule.html) for when those milestones occur.

 See also the [bug triage schedule](/contribute/rdo-bugtriage/).